jolivain/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r1p0, and r1p1 of the CPU.
 It is still open.

+For Neoverse N2, the following errata build flags are defined :

+-  ``ERRATA_N2_2067956``: This applies errata 2067956 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled only for revision r0p0 of the CPU and is still open.

 DSU Errata Workarounds
 ----------------------